 So what does this mean for the industry?

-Current trends in the bar industry
+Current Trends in the Bar Industry

 Now that we’ve had a look at the numbers on a macro level, it’s time to drill into the specific trends shaping the industry today.

-1. Demand for healthier drinks is increasing
+1. Increasing demand for healthier drinks

 Of course, make sure your bartenders are trained up and ready to offer these as healthy alternatives to soft drinks and beer.

-2. A taste for local beers
+2. A taste for local flavors

 In 2018, there were over 7,000 craft breweries in the US alone, 4,522 of which were classified as microbreweries.

-Back in 2010, this number was 620.
-A 7x increase in just 8 years.
+In 2010, this number was only 620 – a 7x increase in just eight years.

-But along with that, we’ve also seen a spike in Brewpubs and regional breweries, indicating a preference for local, authentic beers.
+Along with that, we’ve also seen a spike in Brewpubs and regional breweries, indicating a preference for local, authentic beers.

 - Reduced keg waste (as much as $142 saved per keg)